boylinshan/boylinshan.github.io/_posts/2016-11-10-Searching a triangular array for a sub-triangle having minimum-sum.md

 ---
 layout: post
-title: " Searching a triangular array for a sub-triangle having minimum-sum"
+title: "Searching a triangular array for a sub-triangle having minimum-sum"
-category:
+category: C++
 ---

 # Searching a triangular array for a sub-triangle having minimum-sum